 1956: Lonnie Donegan’s recording of “Rock Island Line” entered the UK singles chart.
 The single eventually sold over three million copies and kicked off a national skiffle craze.

-1958: The Gibson Guitar Corporation was granted a patent for its Flying V guitar.
+1958: The Gibson Guitar Corporation was granted a patent for its Flying V electric guitar.
 After Fender introduced the iconic Stratocaster, company president Ted McCarty decided Gibson needed to restore its image as an innovative industry leader and kick-started the development of several of the most valued guitar models of all time, including the sunburst Les Paul Standard, the ES-335, the Explorer, and the Flying V, all of which debuted in 1958.
 From concept to production, the Flying V was the only guitar whose design was unaltered.
 Though designs of the Flying V and Explorer models helped revitalize Gibson’s reputation, it did not translate into sales, with dealers considering the new models too far fetched or space age.
-After selling less than a hundred Flying V guitars in 1958, and even fewer in 59, the new model was phased out of production.
-The few that were in circulation caught the attention of performers like Lonnie Mack, Albert King, and the Kinks’ Ray Davies, who right away adopted the Flying V as their signature instruments.
-The new exposure increased demand, leading Gibson to release a second version, adopted most notably by Jimi Hendrix.
+After selling less than a hundred Flying V guitars in 1958, and even fewer in 1959, the new model was phased out of production.
+The few that were in circulation caught the attention of performers like Lonnie Mack, Albert King, and the Kinks’ Dave Davies, who right away adopted the Flying V as their signature instruments.
+The new exposure increased demand, leading Gibson to release a second version, which was adopted most notably by Jimi Hendrix.
 Other musicians who took up the Flying V include Keith Richards, Billy Gibbons, Marc Bolan, Mick Ralphs, Grace Potter, and Eddie Van Halen, and the guitar model experienced a surge in popularity in the 1970s and 1980s.

 1958: Days after topping the Billboard pop chart, Danny & the Juniors went to #1 on the R&B chart with “At the Hop.”
 The single was the group’s only song to reach the top of either chart.

 1963: Billy J. Kramer signed a six-year contract with Beatles manager Brian Epstein.
 By the end of the year, Kramer had three top 5 singles on the UK chart.

 1964: The Rolling Stones began their first UK tour as headliners with opening act the Ronettes at the Granada Theatre in London.